DexVik/SFieldhouse/README.md

-Sam Fieldhouse - Cyber security Engineer (Incident Response and Automation)
+Sam Fieldhouse - Cyber Security Engineer (Incident Response and Automation)
 ------------------------------------

 * I have a strong focus on Incident response and malware analysis, and frequently wok on incidents that then drive the development of automations to assist in the process.